-$\$ Start the configuration and diagnostics software on the PC by double-clicking the $\$ button
+∜ Start the configuration and diagnostics software on the PC by double-clicking the 🌆 button.

-- The mode selection of the Project Wizard is displayed. - If the mode selection is not shown, start the Project Wizard in the FDT frame menu by clicking the [Project Wizard] button ().
+• If the mode selection is not shown, start the Project Wizard in the FDT frame menu by clicking the [Project Wizard] button ( ).

 Figure 4.3: Project Wizard